starburstgem/starburst/README.md

 Starburst remembers _on the server_ who has closed which message.
 Therefore, a user who closes a message on their desktop won't see it again on their mobile device.
 Starburst doesn't use cookies, so a user won't see an announcement they've already read if they switch devices or clear their cookies.

+Starburst is in production on <a href="http://www.cooksmarts.com/">Cook Smarts</a>, where it has served announcements to thousands of users.

 [![Announcement in Zurb Foundation](http://aspiringwebdev.com/wp-content/uploads/2014/10/starburst-foundation.png)](#)

 _An announcement delivered by Starburst, on a Rails app using Zurb Foundation_